6 Tips for Safely Reentering an Evacuated Home

 - Many health hazards are found in the mud and silt that floodwaters leave behind.
 Shovel as much mud as possible out of the house, then hose it down, inside and out.

-- If your home has sustained water damage, download the booklet, “Repairing Your Flooded Home” from The American Red Cross or stop by the local office to obtain a copy.
+- If your home has sustained water damage, download the booklet, “Repairing Your Flooded Home” from the Red Cross or stop by the local office to obtain a copy.

 Important Items Retrieval Tips